Lucyucy/Chocolate_mod-WIP-/README.md

 # Chocolate_mod
-A minetest mod that adds chocolate just like olliy's Emerald_mod adds emeralds...
+A minetest mod that adds chocolate